Izz4c/BugBusters/README.md

 Imagine this: you’ve just installed a brand-new copy of any OS.
 It’s shiny.
 It’s clean.
 It has… absolutely no media players installed.
-You double-click your favorite video — Windows stares back at you, helpless.
+You double-click your favorite video —OS stares back at you, helpless.

 Installing VLC?
 Takes too long.
 Opening a browser to stream it?
 Ugh, that’s work.